Download this guide

 Mediation will typically involve the following steps:

 Wards Solicitors offer a specialist mediation service.
-James Taylor is a Senior Disputes Partner and also a qualified Mediator, who was accredited by the nationally renowned ADR Group in 2004, and is happy to accept mediations to act as mediator.
-We are also able to represent clients at a mediation where a third party independent mediator is instructed.
+We are able to represent clients at a mediation where a third party independent mediator is instructed.

 Several of our clients have received six-figure sums by using mediation and there is no limit on the value of disputes that mediation can resolve.
 We have carried out mediations in areas such as land, contract and probate disputes, and have attended many mediations, either as a mediator or as one party’s representative.